• Skip to primary navigation

 When it comes to planning your high school curriculum, you’ll have to make a difficult choice.
 Should you remain with regular (or college prep) classes to have a higher GPA, or should you challenge yourself and take the Honors or AP course, where you’ll almost certainly do worse?

-The goal is to show that you are both challenging yourself and mastering the content.
+The goal is to show that you are both challenging and mastering the content.
 A B grade indicates that “I’m just slightly reaching beyond my grasp.”
-Avoiding honors or AP classes where you would most certainly receive a C or D, on the other hand, demonstrates self-awareness and mature judgment, both of which universities admire.
+On the other hand, avoiding honors or AP classes where you would most certainly receive a C or D demonstrates self-awareness and mature judgment, both of which universities admire.
 Taking too many honors and AP classes and receiving largely Cs and Ds suggests that the regular classes would have been a better fit.

 So, what are you going to do?
-Our advice is to take 1-2 honors or AP classes in disciplines where you feel most comfortable, where your skills lie, or where you are most interested in pursuing further.
+We advise taking 1-2 honors or AP classes in disciplines where you feel most comfortable, where your skills lie, or where you are most interested in pursuing further.

 College prep courses, or CP courses, are classes offered at various high schools that prepare you for your future scholastic career as a college student.
 These can include CP programs that teach you how to manage your college applications, financial assistance,, and loans, what to expect from a college experience and other topics.